 “Finland is small; coming from a tiny market you need to be global,” explains CEO Mattias Hansson.
 “We selected specific markets, initially starting with Sweden and then spreading to Central Europe, where it’s possible to serve several markets with the same product.”

-Different markets require different approaches however, so Zervant use Google Analytics to drive its advertising on a market-by-market basis.
-Google Analytics provides Zervant with valuable insights based on what people do on their site, while Consumer Barometer and Google Trends allow them to analyse consumer behaviour and interest.
+Different markets require different approaches however, so Zervant uses Google Analytics to drive its advertising on a market-by-market basis.
+Google Analytics provides Zervant with valuable insights based on what people do on their site, while Consumer Barometer and Google Trends allow them to analyse consumer behavior and interest.
 Finally, A/B testing helps them identify the best approaches for driving traffic.
 “We know which sources drive good quality traffic and which sources don’t,” Vahtola explains.
 “Based on the data, we can then focus on the good ones.”

 Of course, achieving Zervant’s ambitious growth targets couldn’t be done without paying close attention to results, and Google provides the necessary visibility.
 “We measure everything from ad click to conversion and customer lifetime value,” says Vahtola.
 “We have really good visibility on Google.
 Overall we’re seeing around 70% of traffic coming from search, both organic and paid, and it’s easy to see how much revenue it brings in.”